bluepepperok/doge-nft-spec/README.md

     3. Other inputs may follow.
 - Outputs
     1. NFT owner UTXO.
-        - Locking script should be P2PKH of the receiving PKH
+        - Locking script should be P2PKH of the receiving PKH.
         - The amount associated with this output should be the [NFT owner magic value](#nft-owner-utxo-magic-value).
     2. (Optional) Change output.
     3. (Optional) Other outputs.